 For Musketeers who want more fencing and to gain skills and prepare them for competitions this program meets Thursdays, 5:00-6:00pm.
-Electric Musketeers is for fencers ages 9 and under.
+Electric Musketeers is for fencers aged 6-9 years.
 Electric Musketeers students will need to purchase their own gear as they will start to train and bout with electrical scoring, using the entire body for target as per epee rules.
 For more information and to register follow the QR code.